 AN ACT CREATING THE EMERGENCY RESPONSE DEPARTMENT (ERD), APPROPRIATING FUNDS THEREFOR, AND FOR OTHER PURPOSES

 Be it enacted by the Senate and House of Representatives of the Philippines in Congress assembled:

-SEC.
-1. Short Title.
-This Act shall be known as the "Emergency Response Department (ERD) Act of 2016."
+SECTION 1.
+Short Title. - This Act shall be known as the "Emergency Response Department (ERD) Act".